njlxyaoxinwei/Post-GWAS-Prioritization/README.md

 - [numpy](http://www.numpy.org/)

 ### Python2 vs. Python3
 prioritize2.py is the python2 compatible version, and prioritize3.py is the python3 version.
-The latter version runs considerably faster.

 ### Usage: